transmissions11/cra-template-crows/README.md

 - **SHORT_DESCRIPTION:** A short description of your app.

-  - Example: "Tinder for dogs", "Chat for the 21st century"
+  - Examples: "Tinder for dogs", "Chat for the 21st century"